See if You Qualify For a IVC Filter Class Action Lawsuit

 As of this writing there are a number of other lawsuits pending in both state and federal courts alleging everything from:

-In January 2017 a lawsuit was filed by a man named Jeremy K., who was implanted with the Cook Celect® Vena Cava Filter in 2012 at a medical center in Illinois.
+In January 2017 an IVC Filter lawsuit was filed by a man named Jeremy K., who was implanted with the Cook Celect® Vena Cava Filter in 2012 at a medical center in Illinois.

 As mentioned above both the US Court Districts of Southern Indiana and Arizona have consolidated numerous individual lawsuits into Multidistrict Litigations or MDLs.
 Many an IVC filter lawyer believes this to be the preferred route in such matters as class actions sometimes force plaintiffs to accept lower settlements while simultaneously paying higher attorney fees.